zuriniw/zuriniw.github.io/cv.md

     <dd>2025.04 - Present</dd>
 </dl>

-- Conducted a Wizard-of-Oz user study on small-scale personal robots across private, social, and public-work environments; modeled intention-aware and intention-revealing proactivity, and distilled quantitative and qualitative findings into design recommendations for unobtrusive proactive robots.
+- Designed and conducted a Wizard-of-Oz study on how users perceive a proactive portable personal robot performing different types of assistances across private, social, and public contexts; synthesized quantitative and qualitative findings into design recommendations for developing unobtrusive proactive physical assistance
-- Building a computational pipeline to orchestrate the multimodal behaviors of proactive personal robots, integrating perception, decision-making, and interaction modules (ongoing).
+- Developing a real-time computational pipeline for proactive physical agents to perceive and reason about contextual cues, and to orchestrate multimodal proactive behaviors to initiate assistance &nbsp;(ongoing)

 <br>
 <dl>